Air Filters / Air Purification Systems

 There are a few different types of humidifiers that can be used in the home, as described below:

-The first humidifier I am going to talk about is called a bypass humidifier.
-It mounts onto the furnace and a duct runs from the humidifier, attaching to the return.
+- Bypass humidifier: It mounts onto the furnace and a duct runs from the humidifier, attaching to the return.
 When the system calls for humidity, the humidifier will turn on and operate.
 This system is best used with a single-stage furnace because, with the two-stage or modulating furnaces, the blower motor does not have enough power to blow the heat and water through the humidifier pad equally.
 With the single-stage furnace, the motor constantly runs equally, allowing for water at the top of the humidifier tray to run through the pad and blow out of it equally in the ducts.

 Dehumidifiers (Remove Humidity)